 8. UE1 sends a PC5 Path Switching Ack message to UE2, which includes the IP address associated to UE1's PDU session.
 UE1 may send a PC5 Path Switching Abort message to abort the path switching procedure e.g. if the PDU session establishment/modification failed.

 9. After the step 8, UE1 and UE2 may release the PC5 connection and use Uu path for communication.

-Editor's note: How to support Ethernet traffic and Unstructured traffic is FFS.
+NOTE: For Ethernet traffic, the IP address associated to UE’s PDU session in Step.
+6 and 8 is replaced with MAC address associated to UE’s PDU session; for Unstructured traffic, the IP address associated to UE’s PDU session in Step.
+6 and 8 is replaced with UE address and data unit type associated to UE’s PDU session.

 6.22.2.2 Direct Communication Path switching from Uu to PC5

 Figure 6.22.2.2-1: Path switching from Uu to PC5